-Directive 5: Renegotiation of PPA for stranded generating stations due to non-availability of fuel or costly fuel above, the Distribution Licensee was directed to explore the possibilities of reduction in fixed cost elements e.g. normative O&M charges, Return on Equity, normative interest on working capital etc. by renegotiating existing PPAs of such stranded generating stations.
-The Distribution Licensee was also directed to submit action taken report in this regard by 30th September, 2017.
+Some of the stakeholders represented that there is an adverse impact on the tariff rates of the consumers because of fixed cost liability of some generating stations which are not working either due to non-availability of fuel or costly fuel.
+In view of the above, the Distribution Licensee is hereby directed to explore the possibilities of reduction in fixed cost elements e.g. normative O&M charges, Return on Equity, normative interest on working capital etc. by renegotiating existing PPAs of such stranded generating stations.
+The Distribution Licensee is also directed to submit action taken report in this regard by 30th September, 2017.